jafaryor/knowledge-base/Web/Optimization/loading.md

     `<link rel=preload>` is a declarative fetch, allowing you to force the browser to make a request for a resource without blocking the document’s onload event.
 It enables increasing the priority of requests for resources that might otherwise not be discovered until later in the document parsing process.

+    > So basically, when rendering engine meets the `<linl>` it will postpone its loading until base html is ready to sow to user.
+After that it starts fetching them in parallel.

     ```html
     <link rel="preload" as="image" href="logo.jpg"/>
     ```